Adding your new baby to Medicare

 You can also enrol your baby using your Centrelink online account when you claim any of these payments:

-A new Medicare card with your baby’s name on it will be sent to you in 3 to 4 weeks.
-You can get a digital version of the card straight away in the Express Plus Medicare app.
+A new Medicare card with your baby's name on it will be sent to you in 3 to 4 weeks.
+You can get a digital version of the card straight away in your Express Plus Medicare app.

 What if I don’t have a Newborn Child Declaration form?

-If you don’t have a Newborn Child Declaration form, or if your baby is older than 1 year, you can use a Medicare enrolment application form.
-You will need your child’s birth certificate and some supporting documents.
-You can mail or email the form to Medicare.
+If you don't have a Newborn Child Declaration form, or if your baby is older than 1 year, you can use a Medicare enrolment application form.
+You will need your child's birth certificate and some supporting documents.

 Read more on the Services Australia website.

-If you want to add an Aboriginal or Torres Strait Islander baby to your Medicare card and you do not have identification documents, you should fill in the Aboriginal and Torres Strait Islander Medicare enrolment and amendment form.
+If you identify as Aboriginal and/or Torres Strait Islander and you want to add your baby to your Medicare card, but you cannot send your identification documents, you should fill in the Aboriginal and Torres Strait Islander Medicare enrolment and amendment form.
+You can also use this form to update your details.

-If you need help with the form, you can call the Services Australia Indigenous access line on 1800 556 955 Monday to Friday 8:30 am to 5 pm.
+You will need someone to be a referee and sign the form.
+The form explains who can sign as a referee.
+If you need help with the form, you can call the Indigenous access line on 1800 556 955 Monday to Friday 8:30 am to 5 pm.

 When should I enrol my newborn in Medicare?